-Non-residents enjoy unrestricted rights to invest in gilts and shares listed on the JSE and export the proceeds on the sale thereof.
+Non-residents may freely invest in South Africa provided that such transactions are concluded at arm's length.
+The proceeds on disposal of non-resident owned assets may be remitted freely.
 Interest and dividends are also freely remittable.
 Loans by non-residents to South African residents are subject to specific criteria and recording rules.